Hawaii’s ONLY platform for sharing proven

 The 2022 Wilderness Awareness Community Safety Event |Search and Rescue Conference, with Special Guest Survivorman, Les Stroud (Hawai’i SAR CON) was a huge success.
 It hosted a broad range of activities and trainings for both professional rescuers and community members.
 Trainings covered subject areas such as man tracking, sUAS use in SAR, basic and advanced rope work, lost person behavior, search management, K9 handler training for SAR, GIS software in search planning, drone mission planning and execution, wilderness first aid and more.
 Lectures and speakers included topics such as body forensics, resource management & mission planning, community lead search operations, lost person behavior, and problem prevention planning.
 Stay tuned for more to come in 2023.

-Hawaii’s ONLY search and rescue conference will focus on community enriching experiences and enhancing the skills for Search and Rescue teams and volunteers.
+Hawaii’s ONLY search and rescue conference focuses on community enriching experiences and enhancing the skills for Search and Rescue teams and volunteers.

 Exploring the benefits of the latest technologies available, with specific applicability to the unique challenges of rescuing lost persons in the Hawaiian wilderness areas.
 This conference is designed to provide an understanding of the latest technologies and techniques used in the SAR world by showcasing various brands involved in wilderness survival accessories.